corrode/corrode.github.io/content/blog/compile-time-invariants.md

 }
 ```

+We now have a vector with at least one element.
-If you want to play around with that code, [here's a link to the Rust
+If you want to play around with the code, [here's a link to the Rust
 playground](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=3c65cd2caaef8104914b8a6988bf2cb1).

-We now have a vector with at least one element, but we can do better!
+## Using an Array

 If we assume that the Kafka brokers don't change at runtime &mdash;
 a reasonable assumption, given that it's a configuration value &mdash; we could